Introduction

 What is Computerized Physician Order Entry (CPOE)?

-Key Components and Features of CPOE Systems
+Essential Components and Features of CPOE Systems

 1. Order Entry Interface

 They provide an intuitive interface where healthcare providers can input orders electronically.
-The interface typically includes drop-down menus, check boxes, and text fields to capture relevant information for each order type.
+The interface typically includes drop-down menus, checkboxes, and text fields to capture relevant information for each order type.

 2. Decision Support Tools: